PharmGKB/PharmCAT/docs/using/Multi-Sample-Analysis.md

 #### Batch outside calls

 To incorporate outside PGx calls with PharmCAT for multiple samples, the users have to prepare the outside PGx calls of each sample in separate files and supply the individual file as outside calls to the PharmCAT.

-### Running individual components
+### Running individual modules

 You can run the individual modules of PharmCAT on multiple samples in a similar manner to how you run the whole PharmCAT pipeline.
-This is useful if you are interested in understanding population PGx and specifically obtaining PGx frequencies (named alleles, diplotypes, or metabolizer phenotypes) in your cohort.
+This is useful if you are interested in understanding population PGx and are only interested in obtaining PGx frequencies (named alleles, diplotypes, or metabolizer phenotypes) in your cohort.
 To do so, you can run the following commands against your data.

 #### Named Allele Matcher